floating-ui/react-popper/README.md

 that you want to make overflow.
 Please note that you can also try the `positionFixed` strategy to obtain a similar effect with less hassle.

+When you place the popper in a top-level portal, overflow prevention logic will not be useful to you, and sometimes it will get in your way.
+If that's the case, you can limit it only to `viewport` using `modifiers` prop.

 ```jsx
 import { Manager, Reference, Popper } from 'react-popper';